 San Diego has a lot of unique and interesting hidden places that might be unknown to the population at large, but are well worth discovering.
 Are there really munchkin houses?
 What happened to that sculpture that looked like a turd?
 What neighborhoods are connected by footbridges?
 Is there really a bridge that plays music?
-Discover some of the best of San Diego's less visited, but interesting and beautiful sites, right here.
+Discover some of the best of San Diego's less visited but nonetheless interesting and beautiful sites right here.

 Heritage Park Victorian Village

 Millions of visitors make their way annually into Old Town State Historic Park to take in the sights and play tourist, but not all of them make it beyond the food and margaritas of Old Town.
 But you should because there is a unique and scenic park just steps away from busy San Diego Ave. in Old Town: Heritage Park Victorian Village.
 Situated on a hillside just off Juan Street, Heritage Park takes you back to a more prim era of San Diego with stately old Victorian homes you can tour and even a teahouse.

 San Diego isn't inherently a walking city.
 Suburban sprawl aside, even in the city's urban neighborhoods, getting from one area to another in a straight line is often stymied by the fact that San Diego's topography consists of canyons that cut off one street from another.
 In the old days, one solution was to bridge neighborhoods together — literally — by footbridges.
 Unless specifically seeking them out, you would likely only come across these footbridges if you actually live in the neighborhood, and the old footbridges of Hillcrest and Banker's Hill give these neighborhoods a unique and special character.